up-n-running/ZenChimp-Zendesk-App-Mailchimp-Sync/README.md

 \
 **PLEASE NOTE: It's no longer compliant since framework v1 was discontinued.
 I'm in the process of updating it to use latest version of framework - Watch this space it shouldnt be long (17/May/2020)**

-**PLEASE NOTE 2: Master branch now works in zendesk and is Zendesk App Framework V2 Compliant :) :) but is still a bit buggy - will perform a full release once tested and fully working (19/May/2020)**
+**PLEASE NOTE 2: Porting to v2 complete.
+App is functional and useable.
+Conducting final testing before release (31/May/2020)**

 Please submit bug reports Here: https://github.com/up-n-running/ZenChimp-Zendesk-App-Mailchimp-Sync/issues
 \